posener/orm/README.md

 An attempt to build a *typed* ORM package in Go

-This is PROOF OF CONCEPT
+This is a PROOF OF CONCEPT

 Very very (very) limited implementations, and plenty of TODOs :-)